-That being said, Cruise Critic members do report some strategies that have increased their odds of getting offered an upgrade.
-Their best recommendations include these five tips -- and one warning why a freebie upgrade isn't always what it's cracked up to be.
+But if you're still yearning for that upgrade, how do you get one?
+"I have cruised more than 50 times on a variety of lines and itineraries and have only received one upgrade, so I really do think it is luck of the draw," CRUISERTN wrote on our message boards.
+That being said, Cruise Critic members do report some strategies that have increased their odds of getting offered a cabin upgrade.
+Their best recommendations include these five tips -- and one warning why a free upgrade isn't always what it's cracked up to be.

-Book a guarantee cabin.
 A "guarantee" means you're assured a cabin in the category you requested, but are not assigned a specific cabin until a short time before departure -- usually a week, give or take.
 If you book a guarantee in a certain category and it's full, you might get upgraded for free.
 On the other hand, someone else (perhaps a member of the past-passenger program with higher status) might nab the upgrade, and you'd get their cabin in your category.
 There's no way to know.
+Bottom line: Don't book a guarantee in any given category unless you would be satisfied with any cabin in that category.
 (Learn more about guarantee cabins.)

 Cruise lines occasionally offer special promotions in which two different cabin grades are priced equally -- so if you book the usually pricier cabin at the lower-cabin cost, you're theoretically getting a free upgrade.
 These "free upgrade" offers can either be for cabins within the same category type or from one category to another (i.e., outside cabins at inside rates or balcony cabins for outside prices).

-AceDoc monitors the Internet for such offers.
-But if you truly want the inside scoop on when such a promotion might happen, book your sailing through a travel agent who's well-versed in cruising.
-"Travel agents get advance notice of promotions such as this and are then able to offer the upgrade to their clients," said vacation specialist Renee Gerber with Cruise One in Woodstock, Maryland.
-You can also sign up for cruise line promotional e-mails to get notices of sales in your inbox.
-Check out Cruise Critic's frequently updated cruise deals section, too.
+If you truly want the inside scoop on when such a promotion might happen, book your sailing through a travel agent who's well-versed in cruising.
+Travel agents get advance notice of promotions and are then able to offer the upgrade to their clients.
+You can also sign up for cruise line promotional emails to get notices of sales in your inbox.
+Don't forget to check out Cruise Critic's deals page for price alerts and other offers.

 If your off-peak cruise isn't full and the cruise line decreases fares in an effort to boost bookings, that's a good time to ask your travel agent or cruise line representative for a free upgrade -- especially if you're not eligible for the price reduction.

-"I watch prices before final payment is due," geoherb wrote on the message boards.
+"I watch prices before final payment is due," member geoherb wrote on the message boards.
 "On our last two cruises, we've been able to upgrade to better cabins at lower prices a few months before final payment.
 In one instance, we went from an inside cabin to an outside."

 What's considered off-peak?
 The periods between Thanksgiving and Christmas and right after New Year's often see fewer bookings, in general.
 For specific destinations, low seasons include: May and September in Alaska (when the weather is often chillier than in the summer), September through November in the Caribbean (peak of hurricane season, kids back in school), and early January and May in the Mexican Riviera (when young ones return to school after holidays).
 Find out more about off-peak times for your preferred cruise destination in our story, Best Time to Cruise.

-Just ask.
 You're really rolling the dice with this one, but why not just ask?
 What do you have to lose?